Sudden Infant Death Syndrome

 Measures to reduce the risk of SIDS include:

-• Put the baby on their back when not directly supervised
+• Sleeping on their back

 • Keep their head uncovered

-• Place their feet at the foot of the bed to prevent them sliding down and under the blanket
+• Place their feet at the foot of the bed to prevent them from sliding down and under the blanket

-• Maintain a comfortable room temperature (16 – 20 ºC)
+• Maintain a comfortable room temperature (16-20ºC)

-TOM TIP: Discussing SIDS is a common OSCE station, requiring you to counsel a parent that is worried about sudden infant death.
-They may be worried because a previous infant has been affected or they know someone else that has been affected.
-A very important aspect of the station is to empathise and be understanding of their anxiety.
-It is also important to give them advice in a way that does not imply blame and is non-judgemental.
-For example, don’t say “it probably happened because you smoke and slept in the same bed”.
-You can talk about things “increasing the risk” but not causing it.
-Frame things in a positive way: “there are lots of things we can do to reduce the risk and make it much less likely to happen”.
+TOM TIP: Discussing SIDS is a common OSCE station, requiring you to counsel a parent who is worried about sudden infant death.
+They may be worried because a previous infant has been affected or they know someone else who has been affected.
+Empathise and be understanding of their anxiety, and give them advice in a way that does not imply blame and is non-judgemental.
+For example, don’t say, “It probably happened because you smoked and slept in the same bed”.
+Discuss things that “increase the risk”, but not “cause” it.
+Positively frame ideas: “there are things we can do to reduce the risk and make it much less likely to happen”.

 Support

-Care of Next Infant (CONI)
+• Care of Next Infant (CONI)

-Last updated January 2020
+Last updated May 2025

 WordPress Theme built by Shufflehound.
-Copyright 2016-2024 - Zero to Finals - All Rights Reserved
+Copyright 2016-2025 - Zero to Finals - All Rights Reserved